Chicago60607/RepData_PeerAssessment1/PA1_template.md

 maxinterval <- paste(substr(maxinterval,1,2),":",
         substr(maxinterval,3,4),sep="")
 #the printing of r parameters in sentences in R Markdown works in RStudio but it does not in GitHub, showing then the results here
-cat(paste("The 5 minute interval with the average maximum number of steps is"
+print(paste("The 5 minute interval with the average maximum number of steps is"
           ,maxinterval))
 ```

 ```
-## The 5 minute interval with the average maximum number of steps is 08:35
+## [1] "The 5 minute interval with the average maximum number of steps is 08:35"
 ```

 ## Imputing missing values